Stage FAQs

 What are my options regarding the content I can put on the Stage?

-You can live stream from our built-in RingCentral Events Studio or the integrated StreamYard Backstage where you can upload videos, slides, overlays, play music, make banners, and share an extra camera.
+You can live stream from our built-in RingCentral Events Studio, where you can upload videos, slides, overlays, play music, make banners, and share an extra camera.
 Alternatively, you can live stream from a third-party software to the RingCentral Events Stage via RTMP.
-In multi-track events, you can place prerecorded content from YouTube, Wistia, or Vimeo.
+In multi-track events, you can place pre-recorded content from YouTube, Wistia, or Vimeo.

 Can I use the RTMP option and stream from the Backstage at the same time?

-Once you switch from Backstage to RTMP, the RTMP stream will cut off the Backstage stream and override the Backstage.
+Once you switch from Backstage to RTMP, the RTMP stream will cut off the Backstage stream and override it.

 Can I also stream to YouTube or Facebook?